lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 <br>

 Its different from the first situation.
-You ask for evidences and the first guy will realize the lack and would go on the defensive.
+You ask for evidence and the first guy will realize the lack and would go on the defensive.
 This case will throw so many of them, however shallow, you will get almost convinced of the argument because you can't gather enough time to accept / refute them.
-The evidences feel so solid on the surface, your mind will be confused whether they are actually refutable if I do a web search with my *'limited'* knowledge.
+The evidence feels so solid on the surface, your mind will be confused whether they are actually refutable if I do a web search with my *'limited'* knowledge.
 Finally you succumb to *"better be safe than sorry"*.

 You can almost feel the shades of gray here.
 Promotion of science in the way science intends is great, right?
 Look at all the T.V. programs, all the news articles, everything helps people to accept science in their daily lives.
-Look again and you can see an almost exuberant insincerity for evidences spilling from the mouths of promoters.
+Look again and you can see an almost exuberant insincerity for evidence spilling from the mouths of promoters.
 Of course not all of them.

 #### Pseudo Science